wjdanalharthi/MENA_GeoJSON/README.md

 |19| Yemen                |:heavy_check_mark:|  |

 ## Project Structure
-- countries: directory of the countries GeoJSON files
+- `MENA Counries` directory: contains a directory per countries.
-- regions: directory of the regions GeoJSON data of each country
+- countries directories: each country directory contains
+  - 2 `geojson` files, one for the country boundries, and the other for the country regions bounries.
+  - 2 `png` images visualizing the goejson data using `geopandas`

 ## To Do
-- add geojson data of the regions of each country
+- add **accurate** geojson data of the regions of each country either by
+   - pulling it from open source datasets and reference them
+   - or manually generate the data using tools such as [geojson.io](http://www.geojson.io).

+## Milestones
 - expand project to cover all of Africa (MEA)
 - expand project to cover Europe (EMEA)

 ## Contributions
 Please feel free to contribute